Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 **Combine your documents** into one PDF.
 Landlords prefer that.[^42] Use a [PDF merging tool](https://www.adobe.com/acrobat/online/merge-pdf.html).

 ## Step 6: Sign the lease and move in

+If the landlord chooses you, they will ask for more documents.
+Be careful: [it could be a scam](/guides/housing-scams).

 You will sign a lease, pay the deposit, get the keys and move in.
 You must register your address, put your name on the mailbox, and change your address.